Welcome to the home of the Adams County Fruit Growers Association.

 Bounty of the County!
 In August our local farms are will be well into harvest, and this event celebrates all that Adams County growers have to offer.
 Local Gettysburg restaurants will serve special menu items made to showcase our area's fresh produce.
 Growers work hard all season long to ensure a delicious apple, peach, berry, or vegetable.
 Dine in a local restaurant to celebrate harvest with us!
 A portion of your purchase supports research and education for Adams County fruit growers.
 Find out more here.

-At the Adams County Fruit Growers Association banquet held on March 14, 2024 Jim Schupp and Lee Showalter were honored for their many contributions to the fruit industry.
+At the Adams County Fruit Growers Association banquet held on March 5, 2026 Neil Starner was honored for his many contributions to the fruit industry.